-5.10 Biodiversity, impact on protected species, enhancement and Trees
+5.9 Biodiversity, impact on protected species, enhancement and Trees

-5.10.1 Biodiversity:

-Local Plan policy CLP16 states that all development will "protect, enhance, and contribute to the management of the boroughs ecological network of habitats, protected and priority species ... and avoid or minimise adverse impacts on biodiversity and geodiversity and provide a net measurable gain in biodiversity."
-The NPPF in paragraph 170 requires decisions to protect and enhance sites of biodiversity and paragraph 174 also requires plans to "pursue opportunities for securing measurable net gains for biodiversity".
+- 5.9.1 Local Plan policy CLP16 states that all development will "protect, enhance, and contribute to the management of the boroughs ecological network of habitats, protected and priority species ... and avoid or minimise adverse impacts on biodiversity and geodiversity and provide a net measurable gain in biodiversity."
+The NPPF in paragraph 170 requires decisions to protect and enhance sites of biodiversity and paragraph 174 also requires plans to "pursue opportunities for securing measurable net gains for biodiversity". - Matter of biodiversity remain largely unchanged as a result of this amended scheme.
+However, the easement area is to landscaped and Derbyshire Wildlife Trust have recommended biodiversity enhancing wildflower mix for this area.
+This can be secured as part of the conditions considering the landscaping of the site.
+On this basis the ecological and biodiversity net gain matters are acceptable.
+The financial contribution originally required through the S106 will be included in the variation to that legal agreement to include this application.